sarahbinaz1020/read-me-generator/ReadMe2.md

 ## Installation

-To install necessary dependencies, run the following command: sdgsdgdgdf
+To install necessary dependencies, run the following command: none
 ```
 npm i
 ```

 ## Usage

-dgdrgdrg
+npm

 ## License

-This project is licensed under the apache license.
+This project is licensed under the  license.

 ## Contributing

-dgdgdfgdf
+none

 ## Tests